gardenabuddhistchurch/gardenabuddhistchurch.org/pages/about/index.md

 Services are held regularly every Sunday in the Hondo (Main Hall)

 - 9:30am: Family Service (for Children and adults)
-- 10:00-11:00am (or following Family Service): Separate Adult Services in English and Japanese
+- 10:00-11:00am (or when Family Service ends): Separate Adult Services in English and Japanese

 ### Special Services
 Special services are held on religious holidays such as Buddha Day, Bodhi Day,